wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

     The data team can then launch notebooks attached to the Azure Synapse Spark pool and author the code that uses their favorite libraries.

+6. How does your solution address their need to keep their part costs table in the data warehouse updated by the supplier invoices?

+    WWI can accomplish this by a combination of a Synapse Pipeline with an Azure Cogntive Search Skillset that invokes the Form Recognizer service as a custom skill.
+The pipeline would work as follows:
+        - Invoice is uploaded to Azure Storage.
+        - This triggers a Synapse Pipeline.
+        - The Synapse Pipeline has a web activity that invokes an Azure Cognitive Search skillset.
+        - The first skill in the skillset invokes an Azure Function, passing it the URL to the PDF invoice.
+        - The Azure Function invokes the Form Recognizer service, passing it the URL and SAS token to the PDF invoice.
+Forms recognizer returns the OCR results to the function.
+        - The Azure Function returns the results to skillset.
+The skillset then extracts only the product names and costs and sends that to a configure knowledge store that writes the extracted data to JSON files in Azure Storage.
+        - The Synapse pipline reads these JSON files from Azure Storage in a Data Flow activity and performs an upsert against the product catalog table in the Synapse SQL Pool.

 *Query*

 Their sales transaction dataset exceeds a billion rows.
 For their downstream reporting queries, they need to be able to join, project and filter these rows in no longer than 10s of seconds.
 WWI is concerned their data is just too big to do this.